opencollective/opencollective/README.md

 ## Documentation

-Please see our help docs for all info, uncluding user guide, how to contribute, and developer docs: https://docs.opencollective.com
+Please see our help docs for all info, including user guide, how to contribute, and developer docs: https://docs.opencollective.com

 ## Questions?